lricardopena/flask-vuejs/README.md

 ## Controllers

 The controllers needs to be under the folder "controllers" from this folder the framework is going to search first the name of the file  after the name of the class, the framework automatically gets the name of the classes in the file searched an put it in lower case to find them, also reeplaces any *-* (hyphen) in case that the controller name or the class name have it (in the URL) and only these two.
 You can see example of this in the table above.
-Every class created in this folder needs to have the inheritant of the class: BaseController, for example this code:
+Every class created in this folder needs to have the inheritant of the class *BaseController* you can acced to the request by the variable *my_request* from the class you can see an example of all this in the following code:
 ```
 from controllers.base import BaseController